 This is my testimony but before I start, I feel it’s more important to give you some insight into my childhood, so that you can be able to understand some of the decisions I made and task I took later on in my life.
-Every decisions and tasks, I have made or taken respectively during my life time, good and bad, is what has brought me to who lam now today.
+Every decision and task, I have made or taken respectively during my lifetime, good and bad, is what has brought me to who lam now today.

 I was born by a Moslem mother and a catholic father and here in Uganda, usually children follow their father’s region, so for that reason I and my siblings we were raised as Catholics.
 We went to church basically on Easter Sundays and Christmas.
 I was brought up knowing God but missing out the whole idea of who really Jesus; accepting him as my personal Saviour and the fact that he died on the cross for my sins.